How TWO Arsenal outfielders ended up in goal on loan at West Ham

 Carl Jenkinson spent a full two seasons on loan at West Ham United between 2014 and 2016, yet the Arsenal full-back is undoubtedly best remembered in East London for the few minutes he spent doing nothing much.

-Nearly seven full years have passed since the comedy own goal in pre-season for Arsenal – at the time, current first-teamers Alex Iwobi and Ainsley Maitland-Niles were still in their early teens – and Jenkinson has crammed a lot in for someone still occasionally talked about with words like ‘potential’.
+It was way back in 2011 when he scored that comedy own goal in pre-season for Arsenal – at the time, Alex Iwobi and Ainsley Maitland-Niles were still in their early teens – and Jenkinson has crammed a lot in for someone still occasionally talked about with words like ‘potential’.

 Including a couple of minutes in goal.